krahets/hello-algo/docs-en/chapter_data_structure/character_encoding.md

 - Go’s `string` type internally uses UTF-8 encoding.
 Go also provides the `rune` type for representing individual Unicode code points.
 - Rust’s `str` and `String` types use UTF-8 encoding internally.
 Rust also offers the `char` type for individual Unicode code points.

-It’s important to note that the above discussion pertains to how strings are stored in programming languages, **which is a different issue from how strings are stored in files or transmitted over networks**.
+It’s important to note that the above discussion pertains to how strings are stored in programming languages, **which is different from how strings are stored in files or transmitted over networks**.
 For file storage or network transmission, strings are usually encoded in UTF-8 format for optimal compatibility and space efficiency.